Ricky Seals-Jones Player Prop Bets for NFL Week 17 | Washington vs. Philadelphia 1/2/2022

 Matchup vs. Philadelphia

-- Seals-Jones is averaging 14.5 receiving yards per game in two career matchups against the Eagles, 8.0 fewer than his receiving yards prop bet over/under for Sunday's game (22.5).
+- Against the Eagles, Seals-Jones has averaged 14.5 receiving yards per game in his two career matchups, 8.0 fewer than his over/under for Sunday's game.

 Recent Performances

-- In last week's game against the Cowboys, Seals-Jones was targeted one time and recorded one catch for -4 yards.
+- In last week's outing against the Cowboys, Seals-Jones was targeted one time, picking up -4 yards on one reception.

-- Seals-Jones has also added 33 yards on six grabs over his last three outings.
-He was targeted 12 times and averaged 11.0 receiving yards per game.
+- Seals-Jones has put up six catches for 33 yards during his last three games.
+He was targeted 12 times and averages 11.0 receiving yards.

 Seals-Jones' Washington Teammates